-Is your mechanic replacing the wrong parts all the time, and you just pay whatever he says?
-That’s because they didn’t do a good troubleshooting and they earn more money if they could replace more parts as long as you just pay them.
-This is a very common issue because many customers do not ask or don’t understand at all what your mechanic is doing on your car.
+Does your mechanic constantly replace the wrong parts and you just pay whatever he says?
+That’s because they didn’t do a good job of troubleshooting and they make more money if they can replace more parts as long as you just pay them.
+This is a very common problem because many customers don’t ask or don’t understand what your mechanic is doing on your car.

-In this guide, I will explain to you how you can do a lot of the troubleshooting yourself with some cheap tools that you can have at home.
-Depending on the country, but often you pay over 100$ for a diagnose with the computer that takes them 10 minutes.
-You can have buy tools that are doing the same job for under 80 $ and after that diagnose your vehicle yourself, as many times as you want.
-I will give you tips of what tools you could buy to use at home and how to do a real troubleshooting yourself at home.
+In this guide, I will explain how you can do much of the troubleshooting yourself with some cheap tools you may have at home.
+It depends on the country, but often you pay a mechanic over $100 for a computer diagnosis that takes 10 minutes.
+You can have tools that do the same job bought for under $80 and then diagnose your vehicle yourself as often as you like.
+I’ll give you tips on what tools you can buy to use at home and how you can do real troubleshooting yourself at home.

-My name is Magnus, I’m working as a car technician.
-For most of the time, I’m doing troubleshooting on cars and searching for the most advanced faults.
-I’m the owner of this website, which I made to help you car owners out of how you could save some money.
-In this article, I will give my best tips on how to troubleshoot a car and go through the step to step about how I’m finding the faults fast at work.
-I will give you some advice about how you could save a lot of money by learning a bit yourself about some easy tasks that you can do at home.
+My name is Magnus, I work as a car mechanic.
+Most of the time I am busy troubleshooting cars and looking for the most advanced faults.
+I am the owner of this website, which I created to help you as a car owner how you can save some money.
+In this article I will give my best tips for troubleshooting a car and explain step by step how I can quickly find the errors while working.
+I will give you some advice on how you could save a lot of money by learning about some simple tasks you can do at home.

-Welcome and let’s go to the troubleshooting procedure.
+Welcome and let’s move on to the troubleshooting procedure.

 1. Read the DTC trouble code memory

-In almost every troubleshooting that I am going to diagnose that is related to any electrical/engine part, I am starting the troubleshooting by reading the DTC trouble code memory.
-Cars today are really smart and are really good at detecting problems.
-Directly when one of the control units sees a problem, it will save the fault in the trouble code memory.
-That is why you should always start by reading the faults.
+In almost every troubleshooting session I do, which is related to an electrical or motor part, I start the troubleshooting by reading the DTC error code memory.
+Today’s cars are really intelligent and can detect problems really well.
+When one of the ECUs sees a problem, it stores the fault directly in the error code memory.
+So you should always start by reading the errors.

-The trouble codes will be stored in the memory for a very long time and at each start of your vehicle.
-That process is called a “cycle” and the car will test the fault every time you start a cycle.
-It’s a lot depending on what kind of car and control unit, but the most cars will try out the problem around 20-30 times.
-If the control unit can’t find the problem for 20-30 times, it will erase the trouble code automatically.
+The error codes are stored in the memory for a very long time and every time you start your car.
+This process is called a “cycle” and the vehicle tests the error every time you start a cycle.
+A lot depends on what type of car and ECU it is, but most cars will try the problem about 20-30 times.
+If the ECU can’t find the problem 20-30 times, it will automatically clear the error code.

-If the control unit is seeing that problem one time between the 20-30 cycles, it will start from the beginning and because of that you will have a really big chance to see the trouble code when you are using a diagnostic tool.
+If the ECU sees the problem once between the 20-30 cycles, it starts over again, so you have a really good chance of seeing the error code if you use a diagnostic tool.

-Many workshops are using very expensive diagnostic tools and that is why you have to pay a lot of money, even if the trouble memory search will only take 10 minutes.
-But in many cases that expensive diagnostic tools are not necessary.
+Many garages use very expensive diagnostic tools and therefore you have to pay a lot of money even if the fault memory search only takes 10 minutes.
+But in many cases, these expensive diagnostic tools are not necessary.

-If you are going to read the memory in the engine control unit, a cheap tool will work almost as good.
-The cheap tools could have a bit harder to search through all of the other control units, but in some cars, the cheap tools can do the same job.
-Always read the description of the product to see what cars it will work on before you buy it.
+If you want to read the memory in the engine control unit, a cheap tool will work almost as well.
+The cheap tools might find it a bit more difficult to search for all other ECUs, but in some cars, the cheap tools can do the same job.
+Always read the description of the product to see which cars it works on before you buy it.

-Instead of paying the workshop over 100 $ every time they are going to check the engine DTC memory, you could buy a diagnostic tool for under 70 $ and do how many DTC memory searches as you want.
+Instead of paying the garage more than $100 every time they want to check the engine’s DTC memory, you could buy a diagnostic tool for under $70 and do as many DTC memory searches as you like.

-If you consider buying a diagnostic tool to have at home, there are a lot of different tools out there.
-A tool I can recommend is the ANCEL AD410 Enhanced OBD II Vehicle Code Reader.
-You’ll get a really good tool for a low amount of money.
-It can read and erase the DTC memory of the most vehicles in the market.
+If you are considering buying a diagnostic tool to have at home, there are a lot of different tools available.
+One tool I can recommend is the ANCEL AD410 Enhanced OBD2 Vehicle Code Reader.
+You get a really good tool for a small amount of money.
+It can read and erase the DTC memory of most vehicles on the market.

-If you get a trouble code from the memory, you can take the trouble code number etc P0301 and check here if you could find it.
-When you got the whole trouble code name, you could either use Google or you can Ask Us and we will give you information about what the trouble code is about and what the possible causes could be.
+If you get an error code from the memory, you can read the error code number etc. P0301.
+Once you’ve received the full name of the error code, you can either use Google or ask us and we’ll give you information about what the error code is and what the possible causes might be.

-Check out if you could find your trouble code here:
+Check out if you can find your trouble code here:

 Generic DTC codes

-The next step is to find as much information about the problem as possible.
-You have to research and get the right information What is the trouble code telling us exactly?
-What are the possible causes and what are the causes that the control unit would save this trouble code?
-You can never get too much information about the trouble code.
+The next step is to find as much information as possible about the problem.
+You need to research and get the right information.
+What exactly does the error code tell us?
+What are the possible causes and what are the reasons that the ECU would store this error code?
+You can never get too much information about the error code.

-Many people and even mechanics are just reading the first words of the trouble code and then go as fast as possible to the repair shop and ordering the part they think.
-That could cost you a lot of unnecessary money and just by searching some more information you could use this money for something more fun.
+Many people and even mechanics only read the first words of the error code and then go to the workshop as soon as possible and order the part they think.
+This can cost you a lot of unnecessary money, and just by looking for more information, you could use that money for something nicer.

-Searching information on the web is free and anyone can do it, so why should you hurry so much to order a part that got a 10% chance of going to fix the problem.
-I will show you a good example of what I’m talking about.
+Searching for information on the Internet is free and can be done by anyone.
+So why hurry so much to order a part that has a 10% chance of fixing the problem?
+I will show you a good example of what I am talking about.